 Traffic is the lifeblood of any online business.
 We know from our years of experience that site traffic contributes to site visibility.

-Google is able to recognise a site’s popularity and will start to prioritise that site in the search results as a result.
+Google is able to recognise a site’s popularity and will start to prioritise that site in the search results.
 More traffic is a sure sign of site authority.

 Today, digital marketing is all about authority and trust.
 In a world of fake news and personal data abuse, people are much slower to trust brands online.